bodiem13/Relo/00_CANVAS_SUBMISSION/team046final/README.txt

 MODEL DIRECTORY

-The 'model' directory contains code relating to the clustering pipeline and testing of the clustering pipeline.
+The 'model' directory contains code related to the clustering pipeline and the generation and evaluation of various clustering models.

+The 'Clustering_Model_Testing.ipynb' file contains the initial code that was used to test a wide variety of different clustering methods on a subset of our final processed dataset.

-In this directory, the 'Clustering_Pipeline.ipynb' file contains the complete code for the creation of the clustering pipeline.
+The 'Clustering_Pipeline.ipynb' file contains the primary code for the clustering pipeline.
+Using our entired processed dataset, we performed in-depth evaluations on five alogirthms: KMeans, Mini-Batch KMeans, Spectral, Hierarchical Ward, and Hierarchical Birch.

+The 'Clustering_Pipeline-rerun_with_uniform_optimal_clusters.ipynb' file is practically identical to 'Clustering_Pipeline.ipynb', but it generated and evaluated five clustering models using each of the aforementioned algorithms and a parameter of 50 clusters for all.

+All of the ".obj" files are pickled files of the five models that we evaluted in the clustering pipeline.

 Please refer to Diagram_4 below for more information about the structure of the 'model' directory.

 Diagram_4
 ├── model/
 │   ├── Clustering_Model_Testing.ipynb
+│   ├── Clustering_Pipeline-rerun_with_uniform_optimal_clusters.ipynb
 │   ├── Clustering_Pipeline.ipynb
+│   ├── hierarchical_birch_results.obj
 │   ├── hierarchical_ward_results.obj
 │   ├── kmeans_results.obj
 │   ├── minibatch_kmeans_results.obj